AlexWinder/address-book/README.md

 - `DB_PASS` should be set the password as detailed above.
 - `DB_NAME` should be set to `address_book`.
 - `SITE_URL` should be set to the address from which the system will be accessible from.
 Typically http://localhost/ is acceptable.
-- `TIMEZONE` should be set to the timezone you require.
-See the [PHP Manual](https://www.php.net/manual/en/timezones.php) for options.

 ### 2. Manual Installation